iot-lab/iot-lab.github.io/docs/tools/ssh-cli.md

 }
 ```

-### Copy file on frontend ~/A8/.iotlabsshcli directory
+### Copy file on frontend ~/shared/.iotlabsshcli directory

-The A8 directory on the frontend is mounted by A8 nodes during experiment.
+The `shared` directory on the frontend is mounted by A8 nodes during experiment.
 It's a simple way to access permanent files from the nodes without copy them.
 Indeed between two experiments the Linux image filesystem of the node is removed and rebuild from scratch.

 ``` bash
 $ iotlab-ssh copy-file test.tar.gz